 Rémuage (ray-mew-ahje).
 The process of vintners successively turning and tilting bottles of sparkling wine upside down.
 They do this to make the sediment settle into the necks of the bottles.
 This prepares the bottles for degorgement.
 See degorgement.

 Reserve is a term on some wine labels that implies superior wine.
-However, no agency regulates the term.
-Not surprisingly, researchers report that the term is essentially useless.
+But no agency regulates the term.
+And researchers report that the term is essentially useless.

 Resveratrol is a substance in wine some researchers believe has great health benefits.